roblav96/node-env-dev/README.md

 # node-dev-env
-Get woke with a better Node.js dev env
+Get woke with a better Node.js development environment